 Automatically applied once you open a qualified new Stash Invest account.

+For many young adults, investing can be intimidating.
 Stash can help ease the upfront cost and simplify what you can choose from to help beginner investors break into the market.

 Minimum deposit to open

 $1 per month

 |Stash charges a flat monthly fee instead of charging per-stock, which means it’s cheaper when you invest more.|

 |It took several days to get a response, though the coronavirus pandemic may have been a factor.|

 |The mobile app scores well among Apple users but receives slightly lower marks on Google Play.|